0xMukesh/hashnode-blogs/ckzckohff0c24yus17une8zny.md

 ## How to build a blog using Remix and MDX

-Hey , folks 👋.
+Hey, folks 👋.
 Today we are going to build a new blog from starch using [Remix](https://remix.run/), [MDX](https://mdxjs.com/) and [TailwindCSS](https://tailwindcss.com/)

-# 🤔 What's Remix ?
+# 🤔 What's Remix?
 Yet another JavaScript framework

-Remix is a full stack web framework based on web fundamentals and modern UX.
+Remix is a full-stack web framework based on web fundamentals and modern UX.
 It is created by the team of [React Router](https://reactrouter.com/).
-Remix isn't any brand new framework it had been over since an year but it was a paid framework over then but now the time had been changed and Remix is now free and open source software 🚀.
+Remix isn't any brand new framework it had been over for a year but it was a paid framework over then but now the time had been changed and Remix is now free and open-source software 🚀.

-Remix is a react based framework which allows to you render code on the server side.
-Wait a second 🤔 Doesn't [NextJS](https://nextjs.org/) does the same thing ?
+Remix is a React-based framework that allows to you render code on the server-side.
+Wait for a second 🤔 Doesn't [NextJS](https://nextjs.org/) do the same thing?

 Remix took the old problems but approached them in a new style 🐱‍💻.

-Remix only does Server Side Rendering (SSG), no Static Site Generation (SSG) and Incremental Static Regeneration (ISR) like NextJS.
+Remix only does Server Side Rendering (SSG), no Static Site Generation (SSG), and Incremental Static Regeneration (ISR) like NextJS.

-Applications which use Static Site Generation (SSG) are really fast, easy to deploy but it is really hard to use dynamic data, as the pages would be re-built everytime the dynamic data has been changed.
-In Remix, we are only doing Server Side Rendering (SSG), which is really great for dynamic data but it would be hard to deploy as you would need to have an actual server to run it.
+Applications which use Static Site Generation (SSG) are fast, easy to deploy but it is really hard to use dynamic data, as the pages would be re-built every time the dynamic data has been changed.
+In Remix, we are only doing Server Side Rendering (SSG), which is great for dynamic data but it would be hard to deploy as you would need to have an actual server to run it.

-Remix is suitable for applications which have multiple pages and which depend on some sort of dynamic data
+Remix is suitable for applications that have multiple pages and which depend on some sort of dynamic data

 # 🛠 Setting up the project

-Let's setup our project before get started to code.
+Let's set up our project before getting started to code.

 1. Create a new folder for our remix blog